mwaeckerlin/vscode/README.md

     file: ~/.ssh/id_ed25519
 ```

 This configuration only works in docker swarm.
-You can add the key file in another way into `docker-compose`, e.g. by copying it into the volume:

-    docker copy ~/.ssh/id_ed25519 vscode_vscode_1:/config/.ssh/id

-Make sure the file is owned by user `somebody` insde the container:

-    docker exec -u root vscode_vscode_1 /bin/chown somebody /config/.ssh/id